54 (film): Theatrical version

 In the summer of 1979, 19-year-old Irish-American gas station attendant Shane O'Shea lives in Jersey City, New Jersey, with his widowed, conservative father Harlan and two younger sisters Grace and Kelly.
 Weary of his working-class existence, Shane longs for a more glamorous life across the river in New York City's Manhattan.
-One night, he persuades his two friends into accompanying him to Studio 54, a disco nightclub.
+One night, he persuades his two friends Key and Ricko into accompanying him to Studio 54, a disco nightclub.
 When he is chosen to enter upon arrival by the club's co-owner Steve Rubell, he is exposed to the hedonistic world of 54, with unbridled alcohol, drugs, and open sex.
-Against Harlan's wishes, Shane returns to 54 the next night, and Steve hires him as a busboy.
+Against Harlan's wishes, Shane returns to 54 the next night and Steve hires him as a busboy.
 After fighting with Harlan over his new job, he leaves Jersey City and moves in with fellow busboy Greg Randazzo and his coat-check girl wife Anita, an aspiring singer, in Manhattan.

 After a week bussing tables, Shane is promoted to bartender following a one-night stand with club regular Billie Auster, upsetting Greg, who feels that he did not get the job because he would not let Steve perform oral sex on him.
-As Shane's popularity skyrockets, he mingles with the city's upper-class, poses for a beefcake photo shoot in Interview magazine, consumes drugs, and has sex with multiple women.
+As Shane's popularity skyrockets, he mingles with the city's upper-class, poses for a beefcake photo shoot in Interview magazine, consumes drugs and has sex with multiple women.
 After a while, Shane begins to feel used because he wants to be taken seriously and valued for more than just his good looks and sex appeal.

 Shane's rise in popularity also damages his relationships with his friends and family, especially during the Christmas holidays.
 On Christmas Eve, Greg, who now moonlights as a drug dealer for extra money, criticizes Shane of displaying a conceited attitude and accuses him of attempting to have sex with Anita after witnessing him attempting to begin a romantic relationship with her earlier at their apartment.
 Harlan, whom Shane has not seen or spoken to in months, rejects him when he returns home for a visit on Christmas Day because a female friend of the family who got into 54 one night informed him that she saw Shane doing drugs.
 However, he does experience some brief happiness during the holidays when he commences a short-lived romance with fellow New Jerseyan Julie Black, a soap opera starlet determined to succeed in the film industry.